DeppsOpz/jekyll-strapi/README.md

 To access non Public collections (and by default all Strapi collections are non Public) you must to generate a token inside your strapi instance and set it as enviromental variable `STRAPI_TOKEN`.

 It is recommended that you will use new Content API tokens for this task: https://strapi.io/blog/a-beginners-guide-to-authentication-and-authorization-in-strapi

+###  (Basic) Strapi5 Compatability

+Strapi5 introduced breaking changes to the response format as well as the way published documents are accessed. (https://docs.strapi.io/dev-docs/migration/v4-to-v5/breaking-changes/)

+In order to use this plugin with strapi5, make sure to set `v5compat: true` in your `_config.yml`.

 ## Usage